-- Set up and safely operate the large format lasers - Use LightBurn software to load and control a job - Handle emergency situations - Choose appropriate materials for your projects
+- Set up and safely operate the large format lasers - Use LightBurn software to load and control a job - · Handle emergency situations - Choose appropriate materials for your projects - Make and assemble a box

 Class Safety

 Large format laser cutters use a very power laser to precisely cut and etch material on the laser bed.
 The lasers generate enough heat to create a fire risk with some materials, and some materials by release fumes when cut or etched.